 We mentioned above that females, who on average have higher Sleep Consistency than males, are also getting more sleep.
 Well, it turns out that this is also true on an individual level.
 WHOOP users who sleep more consistently are also sleeping more overall.
 In fact, our most consistent sleepers (those averaging Sleep Consistencies above 80%) are getting roughly 1.25 hours more sleep per night than are our least consistent sleepers (those averaging Sleep Consistencies below 50%).

 The relationship between Sleep Consistency and Duration is further detailed in the graph below.

 Not only are highly consistent sleepers getting more sleep, they are getting better sleep too!
 Our most consistent sleepers have higher Sleep Efficiency, and get more SWS and REM Sleep (Note: throughout the images that follow we cut off the graphs for Sleep Consistencies below 48% and above 85% because so few users averaged values in those ranges that the resulting analysis was not statistically significant).

 Sleep Consistency explains up to a 3% difference in Sleep Efficiency.
 For those of you who are motivated to sleep more efficiently after reading last week’s post, this data suggests that sleeping more consistently is a great place to start.

-Slow Wave Sleep is primarily characterized by physical recovery.
+Slow Wave Sleep (also known as deep sleep) is primarily characterized by physical recovery.
 Sleep Consistency can explain about a 15-minute difference in Slow Wave Sleep per night.
 While this is an exciting difference, the impact of increasing Sleep Consistency on REM sleep is even greater.
 As shown in the graph below, Sleep Consistency explains up to a 36-minute difference in nightly average REM sleep, the phase of sleep in which mental recovery occurs.

 What Our Members Say